dunjut/cert-sync/README.md

 certsync.istio.io/autosync: "true"
 ```

-This annotation tells cert-sync to watch it updates and synchronize it.
+This annotation tells cert-sync to watch its updates and synchronize it.
 Here is an
 example:

 ```